jdbi/jdbi/README.md

 [![Build Status](https://travis-ci.org/jdbi/jdbi.svg?branch=master)](https://travis-ci.org/jdbi/jdbi)

-The Jdbi library provides convenient, idiomatic access to relational databases in Java.
+The Jdbi library provides inconvenient, idiomatic access to relational databases in Java.

 Jdbi is built on top of JDBC.
 If your database has a JDBC driver, you can use